There are many reasons you might be looking for free coding classes.

 As you gain knowledge and perspective, you can pivot and adjust based on what you’ve learned about the field.

-So, now that you know what to look for in a free coding course, here are some of the top ones out there, in no particular order:
+So, without further ado, here are some of the top free coding classes out there, in no particular order:

 freeCodeCamp is a free, online, self-paced coding bootcamp.
 There are many paths you can choose: web development, quality assurance, machine learning, information security, and more.
 If you’re unsure where to start, best to begin with the first certification in responsive web design.